mell-o-tron/Lambda-Maj7/README.md

 # λ-maj7

 ## Language specs
 λ-maj7 is a (very much WIP) functional programming language.
-Its interpreter is written in OCaml, while the parsing is done with Lark, and the syntax tree is converted to OCaml through a python script.
+Its interpreter is written in OCaml, while the parsing is done with Lark, and the syntax tree is converted to OCaml through a Python script.

 ## Features
-- The currently available data types are integers, booleans and lambdas.
+- The currently available data types are integers, booleans, lists and lambdas.
 I'll very soon add lists and floating point numbers.
 - The operations are represented in pre-fix notation, and most of them are n-ary.
 When I will add lists I'll probably make them binary.
 - The functions are all unary, and there is no built-in syntactic sugar for functions of the type `t1->t2->t3`.
 You just have to write:
 ```